-On January 16, 2020, in connection with the Formation Transactions, we became a party to, and assumed, the Credit Agreement through our wholly owned subsidiary, Trinity Funding 1, LLC.
+On January 16, 2020, in connection with the Formation Transactions, we became a party to, and assumed, the Credit Agreement through our wholly-owned subsidiary, Trinity Funding 1, LLC.
 We used a portion of the proceeds from the Private Offerings to repay a portion of the aggregate amount outstanding under the Credit Agreement in amount of approximately \$60 million.
-As of September 30, 2020, approximately \$115 million was outstanding under the Credit Agreement.
+As of June 30, 2020, approximately \$105 million was outstanding under the Credit Agreement.
 See "Business" and "- Financial Condition, Liquidity and Capital Resources."

-On January 16, 2020, in reliance upon the available exemptions from the registration requirements of the Securities Act, we completed a private equity offering (the "Private Common Stock Offering") of shares of our common stock pursuant to which we issued and sold 7,000,000 shares for gross proceeds of approximately \$105.0 million.
+On January 16, 2020, in reliance upon the available exemptions from the registration requirements of the Securities Act, we completed a private equity offering of shares of our common stock pursuant to which we issued and sold 7,000,000 shares at \$15.00 per share for gross proceeds of approximately \$105 million.
 The over-allotment option related to the Private Common Stock Offering was exercised in full and on January 29, 2020, we issued and sold an additional 1,333,333 shares of our common stock for gross proceeds of approximately \$20 million.
 As a result, we issued and sold a total of 8,333,333 shares of our common stock for aggregate gross proceeds of approximately \$125 million.
 See "Business," "- Financial Condition, Liquidity and Capital Resources" and "Securities Eligible for Future Sale."

-On January 16, 2020, concurrent with the completion of the initial closing of the Private Common Stock Offering, we completed a private debt offering (the "144A Note Offering," and together with the Private Common Stock Offering, the "Private Offerings") of \$105.0 million in aggregate principal amount of the 2025 Notes in reliance upon the available exemptions from the registration requirements of the Securities Act.
-The over-allotment option related to the 144A Note Offering was exercised in full and on January 29, 2020, we issued and sold an additional \$20 million in aggregate principal amount of the 2025 Notes.
-As a result, we issued and sold a total of \$125 million in aggregate principal amount of the 2025 Notes.
-The 2025 Notes were issued pursuant to an Indenture dated as of January 16, 2020 (the "Base Indenture"), between us and U.S. Bank National Association, as trustee (the "Trustee"), and a First Supplemental Indenture, dated as of January 16, 2020 (the "First Supplemental Indenture" and together with the Base Indenture, the "2025 Notes Indenture"), between us and the Trustee.
-The 2025 Notes mature on January 16, 2025 (the "2025 Notes Maturity Date"), unless repurchased or redeemed in accordance with their terms prior to such date, and bear interest at a rate of 7.00% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year, commencing on March 15, 2020.
-See "Business" and "-Financial Condition, Liquidity and Capital Resources."
+On January 16, 2020, concurrent with the completion of the initial closing of the Private Common Stock Offering, we completed a private debt offering of \$105 million in aggregate principal amount of our unsecured 7.00% Notes due 2025 in reliance upon the available exemptions from the registration requirements of the Securities Act.
+The over-allotment option related to the 144A Note Offering was exercised in full and on January 29, 2020, we issued and sold an additional \$20 million in aggregate principal amount of the Notes.
+As a result, we issued and sold a total of \$125 million in aggregate principal amount of the Notes.
+The Notes were issued pursuant to the Indenture between us and U.S. Bank National Association, as trustee.
+The Notes mature on January 16, 2025, unless repurchased or redeemed in accordance with their terms prior to such date, and bear interest at a rate of 7.00% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year, commencing on March 15, 2020.
+See "Business," "- Financial Condition, Liquidity and Capital Resources" and "Securities Eligible for Future Sale."